ivanlei/airodump-iv/README.md

 Currently the only feature in airodump-iv not in airodump-ng is clearly identifying the SSIDs for hidden networks (when possible).

-airodump.py is being developed in a BackTrack 5 R3 VM with an Alpha AWUS036H wireless card
+airodump.py is being developed in ubuntu precise with an Alpha AWUS036H or D-Link DWA-123 wireless card.
 * For more BackTrack: http://www.backtrack-linux.org/
 * For more Alpha AWUS036H: https://www.google.com/search?q=Alpha+AWUS036H
+* For more D-Link DWA-123: http://www.dlink.co.in/products/?pid=528
 ``TODO``

 airodump.py makes uses of scapy	for sniffing and protocol/structure parsing